Navigating the Mind: A Journey to Understanding Mental Health

 How Medications Help Manage Symptoms

 A major role of medication is to manage symptoms, enabling individuals to achieve better functional levels and improve their quality of life.
 For example, antidepressants may lessen the heavy fog of depression, allowing a person to engage more fully with therapy and daily activities.
 Antipsychotic medications can help in reducing or controlling psychotic symptoms, such as hallucinations and delusions associated with schizophrenia and other psychotic disorders.
-Psychiatric medications are prescribed by appropriately trained medical professionals, such as a psychiatrist.
+Psychiatric drugs are prescribed by appropriately trained medical professionals, such as psychiatrists.

 Psychotherapy and Its Effectiveness